Hello! I’m Ashley Ward

 I’ve also been drawn to natural horsemanship and building a stronger relationship with the horse.
 By understanding their language, we can communicate better with them.
 It’s a whole other side of the equine world that I think needs to be spoken about more than it is.
 It just makes sense that we’d work on enhancing the welfare of these animals who we love and respect so much.

+I love to write.
+When I was younger, I would write stories for fun.
+It was something I did during my free time.
 As I grew up, I discovered the world of blogging.
-I loved reading the latest posts from my favourite bloggers writing about what they love.
+I loved reading the latest posts from my favourite bloggers who were writing about what they enjoy.
 The idea of having a little spot on the internet that was their own was intriguing to me.
-Anyone can share what they've learnt, their recommendations and their ideas.
-As someone who enjoys writing, I thought I would give it a go.
+It just made sense to build my own little space to share about my passion with the world.
+So, Pure Horse Sense was born.

 If I can't be at the barn, then I enjoy being outside hiking with my dog Summit.
 There's just something about being outdoors.
 The peace and quiet.
 The fresh air.
 The sound of birds chirping in the trees.
 It's all so calming.
 So, I take my Greater Swiss Mountain Dog (who enjoys road trips and hikes as much as I do) and head off to the trails to destress.